-Christine M. Jacobsen is Professor of Social Anthropology and Director of Centre for Women’s and Gender Research (SKOK), and the project leader for the WAIT-project.
+Christine M. Jacobsen is Professor of Social Anthropology and Director of the Centre for Women’s and Gender Research (SKOK), and the project leader for the WAIT project.
 Jacobsen works mainly in the fields of Gender Studies and International Migration and Ethics Relations.
 Her works has focused on issues related to Muslim minorities in France and Norway, and in particular on continuities and changes in gendered religious traditions, identities and practices in a context of international migration and secular modernity.
 For this current project her focus is irregularised migrants in Marseille, France.

-Randi Gressgård is a Professor of gender research in the social sciences at the Centre for Women’s and Gender Research (SKOK), and affiliated with the research unit International Migration and Ethnic Relations (IMER).
+Randi Gressgård is a Professor of Gender Research in the Social Sciences at the Centre for Women’s and Gender Research (SKOK), and affiliated with the research unit International Migration and Ethnic Relations (IMER).
 Her scientific production combines sociological approaches with social anthropology, human geography, critical political theory and continental philosophy.
 Her research interests are migrations and minority studies, such as multiculturalism, post-colonialism, citizenship, democracy, borders and boundaries, nationalism and geo-politics, and gender and sexuality studies.

-Karl Harald Søvig is a Professor at the Faculty of Law, UiB.
+Karl Harald Søvig is Professor and Dean at the Faculty of Law, UiB.
 His research interests cover social law, health and welfare, constitutional law and administrative law.
-Søvig is also leader of the Research School in Law at University of Bergen, a member of the editorial board of a Norwegian Law Journal (Tidsskrift for arverett, familierett og barnevernrettslige spørsmål), and was previously part of the project Provision of Welfare to Irregular Migrants.
+Søvig is also leader of the Research School in Law at the University of Bergen, a member of the editorial board of a Norwegian Law Journal (Tidsskrift for arverett, familierett og barnevernrettslige spørsmål), and was previously part of the project Provision of Welfare to Irregular Migrants.
 Søvig has also been acting judge in the district court and court of appeal in Norway.

 Odin Lysaker is Professor of Ethics at the Department of Religion, Philosophy, and History, University of Agder.
 Although Lysaker works broadly in the areas of ethics, political philosophy, and social philosophy, his current main fields of research cover migration and human rights, health and development, democracy and free speech, as well as climate issues.
 As from 2013, Lysaker has been part of the NECORE project (Negotiating Values – Collective Identities and Resilience in Post-Terror Norway) at PRIO (Peace Research Institute Oslo).